-- 2. Discretizing or meshing the domain: Rather than solving for the fluid behavior (velocity, pressure, etc.) at every point in space, we segment the volume using a mesh, then solve the equations only at the center of each cell in the mesh - think of a separator filled with Lego bricks.
+- Defining the domain of interest, geometry, flow entry and exit and boundary conditions (for example, velocity at the inlet) - Discretizing or meshing the domain: Rather than solving for the fluid behavior (velocity, pressure etc.) at every point in space, we segment the volume using a mesh, then solve the equations only at the center of each cell in the mesh think

+- of a separator filled with Lego bricks.
 CFD will tell you what the velocity, pressure, temperature and so on, is at the center of each brick.
-For completeness, in time-varying problems, time is discretized by solving for time increments, such as every 0.1 seconds. - 3.
+For completeness, in timevarying problems, time is discretized by solving for time increments, such as every 0.1 seconds. - 3.
 Selecting the physics to simulate, whether the flow is single phase or multiphase, thermal or isothermal. - 4.
 The CFD program then iteratively solves the equations to convergence.